Skip to menu Skip to content Skip to footer

 Available for supervision

-I am a clinician researcher with experience in health services research, implementation science, and consumer engagement.
+I am a clinician researcher with experience in health services research, transdisciplinary care, stroke research, implementation science, and consumer engagement.
 I am passionate about optimising healthcare services and improving patient care by identifying and addressing inefficiencies using innovative models of care and solutions.
 I am an expert in the field of transdisciplinary healthcare models.

-I am also an occupational therapist with over 8 years of experience in direct patient care across multiple hospital settings.
-I am a member of the Allied Health Evidence-Based Practice and Research Committee at the Mater Hospital Brisbane.
+I am also an occupational therapist with over 8 years of experience in direct patient care across multiple hospital settings, including acute stroke, neuroscience, general medical, orthopaedics, and surgical.
+I currently work as a Service Improvement and Innovation Officer for community healthcare services at Mater at Home.

 Aleysha Martin